 The response of the detector to DIS events with hadron jets was modelled using Monte Carlo (MC) samples.
 These samples were used to determine the efficiency of the event selection, to estimate the amount of migration of events and jets across bin boundaries, to calibrate the electron- and jet-energy scales and to estimate background contributions.
-The equivalent luminosity of the signal MC samples exceeded that of the data by at least a factor of seven over the entire kinematic region.
+The equivalent luminosity of the signal MC samples exceeded

-The NC DIS events were generated using matrix elements calculated with the HERA-CLES 4.5 program [26] and CTEQ5D parton distribution functions (PDFs) [27].
-The calculation included radiative corrections (single photon emission from initial- or final-state lepton, self-energy corrections to the exchanged boson, vertex corrections of the lepton-boson vertex).
+The NC DIS events were generated using matrix elements calculated with the HERACLES 4.5 program [26] and CTEQ5D parton distribution functions (PDFs) [27].
+The calculation included radiative corrections (single photon emission from initial- or final-state lepton, self-energy corrections to the exchanged boson, vertex corrections of the leptonboson vertex).
 The simulation of events was done at leading order + parton showering in QCD (LO+PS).
 Two samples were generated using different models for parton showering.
-In one sample, this effect was simulated using the colour-dipole model as implemented in ARIADNE 4.12 [28].
-The other sample was generated using a leading-log parton-cascade approach, as implemented in LEPTO 6.5 [29].
-In both samples, hadronisation of the final-state partons was modelled using the Lund string model [30] as implemented in JETSET 7.410 [31].
+For this purpose, either ARIADNE 4.12 [28] or LEPTO 6.5 [29] was used.
+These two programs implement different variants of a leading-log parton shower.
+In both samples, hadronisation of the final-state partons was modelled using the Lund string model [30] as implemented in Jetset 7.410 [31].
 These two MC samples are referred to as ARIADNE and LEPTO, respectively.